Showing posts with label Peter Pan. Show all posts

 Scene 3: At home, she greets her teenage children.
 Lexi, who looks like a 30-year old supermodel, has a new dance routine -- this is depressing, as Andrea and her husband used to dance, before she got too busy.

-And Matt (JJ Whyte) decided not to stay overnight with his friend Ryder.
+And Matt (JJ Whyte) is there; he was going to stay overnight with his friend Ryder, but changed his mind.
 Tell me more about your "friend," dude.

-Back story: Lexi is from Andrea's first marriage, Matt from this one.
+Back story: Daughter from Andrea's first marriage, Son from this one.
 I guess they want to explain why Lexi is so melanin-deprived.
 Or they could have found a 30-year old African-American supermodel.

 Scene 4:

 Andrea works on her laptop until late, and goes to bed after Hubbie is already asleep.
-Don't worry, I won't say anything about the BBC she's missing out on.
+Don't worry, I won't say anything about the cock she's missing out on.

-1. She doesn't recognize her son Matt's friends
+1. She doesn't know her son Matt's friends

 2. She is unaware that he has stopped being interested in basketball